 Bonnie lives in Prosser with her husband, Dan and their two daughters, Elsa and Emma.
-They have been marrried twenty four years.
+They have been marrried twenty five years.
 She is the Office Manager at the Covenant Presbyterian Church and Director for Kiddie Korner Preschool.

 Kiddie Korner is dedicated to working with children and families to best meet your child’s needs.